swimmingly/yodrew.github.io/_pages/other-writings/mosseri.md

       <li>Yes,  it’s the <em>Immurel</em>.</li>
     </ol>

-    <p>42</p>
+    42

-    <p>I didn’t dare reveal that I had  stopped taking this drug six months previously !
+    I didn’t dare reveal that I had  stopped taking this drug six months previously !
 Now I had<br>
       trapped him I was embarrassed.<br>
       Then I again pretended to be stupid,  which had worked very well.
-I asked him :</p>
+I asked him :
     <ol>
       <li>Doctor,  what has caused my multiple sclerosis ?
 There must be a cause ?</li>
       <li>Your  immune system has turned against your nerves, he told me.</li>
       <li>But,  Doctor, my nerves are protected by the myelin sheath and this need fortifying  with vitamins.</li>
       <li><em>Immurel, immurel, </em>he continued to repeat, for he was an intelligent man who viewed all his  patients as backward.</li>
     </ol>
-    <p>So, with an air of total innocence,  I said :<br>
+    So, with an air of total innocence,  I said :<br>
       -Perhaps there is a problem of  intestinal flora due to deficiencies in my food.
-Should I follow a special diet  ?</p>
+Should I follow a special diet  ?
     <ol>
       <li>No. <em>Immurel </em>is sufficient, and nothing but <em>Immurel.</em></li>
       <li>Doctor,  for 6 months I have been following a particular diet and doing weight lifting.
 I</li>
     </ol>
-    <p>&nbsp;think that must have helped me.
+    &nbsp;think that must have helped me.

 As I continued to ask  him embarrassing questions, one after the other, he began to realise that I  knew too much for him to ignore or elude the real answers.<br>
 He lowered his head, pretending to look for  something on his desk.
 I sniggered discreetly, without him noticing.
 If  he had seen me laughing I would have poured out everything to his face, but I  didn’t want to be unkind, it’s not my nature.
 In any case, it would have served  no purpose.
 They have been taught to keep their patients ill, and not to cure  them; just to pretend to cure them.

 I forgot to tell him  about the ‘humming’ sensation in my ears.
 When I asked my G.P. about this he  referred me to a specialist.
 But the specialist I consulted didn’t give me an  answer either, beating about the bush like politicans with their platitudes,  when they want to hide what they really think.
 Perhaps also, and it’s probably  true, he didn’t know the answer.

-In brief, my current  symptoms are :</p>
+In brief, my current  symptoms are :
     <ol>
       <li>double  vision from time to time.</li>
       <li>shaking  limbs, which persists, in spite of the fact that I have now stopped taking all  drugs, and changed my diet.</li>